-Also most of our culture is based on what we see, so working with light is working with our understanding of the world: using artificial shadows is creating a difference between what we know and what we see and by this breaking the structures that sustain our beliefs.
-This really fascinates me, this power to change things without physically intervene on them.
+Also, most of our culture is based on what we see, so working with light is working with our understanding of the world: using artificial shadows is creating a difference between what we know and what we see and by this breaking the structures that sustain our beliefs.
+This really fascinates me, this power to change things without physically intervening on them.

-This exhibition took place in an abandoned palace in the center of Palermo, and in this case, I wanted to forget for a moment about the abandonment and focus on what was still there.
+This exhibition took place in an abandoned palace in the centre of Palermo, and, in this case, I wanted to forget for a moment about the abandonment and focus on what was still there.

 It meant a lot, as it was my first big solo exhibition, and being recognized by the jury gave me a big impulse for the next projects, knowing I was on an interesting path.
 Also, it gave me the economic possibility to create a custom heatsink for my lights, giving me a unique way to develop aesthetically my sculptures and designs.
 I am still using it for the majority of my projects!

 What do you think are the biggest challenges and opportunities in your career now?